fmariluis/emacs.d/README.md

-# A reasonable Emacs config
+# A reasonable Emacs config, with proper vim emulation

-This is my emacs configuration tree, continually used and tweaked since 2000, and it may be a good starting point for other Emacs users, especially those who are web developers.
-These days it's somewhat geared towards OS X, but it is known to also work on Linux and Windows.

-Emacs itself comes with support for many programming languages.
-This config adds improved defaults and extended support for the following:
+A fork of the excellent https://github.com/purcell/emacs.d by Steve Purcell, with some adjustments:

+* Evil mode enabled by default
+* Projectile
+* A more thorough Python support
+* No PHP mode ;)

+Also:

 * Ruby / Ruby on Rails
 * CSS / LESS / SASS / SCSS
 * HAML / Markdown / Textile / ERB
 * Clojure (with Cider and nRepl)
 * Javascript / Coffeescript
-* Python
-* PHP
 * Haskell
 * Erlang
 * Common Lisp (with Slime)

-In particular, there's a nice config for *tab autocompletion*, and flycheck is used to immediately highlight syntax errors in Ruby, HAML, Python, Javascript, PHP and a number of other languages.
+In particular, there's a nice config for *tab autocompletion*, and flycheck is used to immediately highlight syntax errors in Ruby, HAML, Python, Javascript and a number of other languages.

 ## Requirements